 The District's potable water supply consist of a blend of State Water Project water imported from Calleguas Municipal Water District, and raw well water from local water basics and aquifers.
-In FY2019-20, imported water from SWP comprised approximately 60 percent of the District's potable water supply, primarily because the Conejo Wellfield was offline due to TCP contamination.
-When the wellfield is in normal operation, imported water represents about 40 percent of potable supply; a ratio Camrosa intends to lower further by 2025.
+In 2020, Camrosa imported about 60 percent of the total potable supply from Calleguas Municipal Water District, though Camrosa has a goal of reducing that to less than 40 by 2025.
 The main and primary threat to the imported water is the health and ability to distribute water from the Sacramento-San Joaquin Delta.

 The local groundwater supplies in the District's service area are pumped at rates that are sustainable even in multiple-dry year conditions.
-Calleguas Municipal Water District and Metropolitan Water District project undiminished water supplies after multiple dry years.
-Camrosa's groundwater sources provide significant buffer above existing imported tier one allocations (7,900 AFY) that even drastic reductions in imported water availability shouldn't reduce supplies below demand.
+While Calleguas Municipal Water District and Metropolitan Water District project undiminished water supplies after multiple dry years, experience in the 2015 drought indicates that Camrosa should expect some form of imported water allocation reduction in a severe drought.
+Camrosa's groundwater sources provide significant buffer above existing imported tier one allocations (7,900 AFY) that even drastic reducitons in imported water availability shouldn't reduce supplies below demand.
 In the face of drastic imported water shortages, the Camrosa Board of Directors may adopt to implement demand management measures in order to conserve groundwater and extend its reliability, but the general organizing principle of a diversified supply portfolio is to rely on groundwater in times of imported shortages.
 Camrosa has developed, and plans to continue developing, its local sources to even further improve the District's reliability under various conditions throughout the planning horizon.
+The levels of nonpotable irrigation water may fall because they are dependent on wastewater flow that is expected to fall due to a lower residential water demand during a drought; during the 2015 drought, flows in the Conejo Creek fell by nearly 25 percent and influent at the CWRF was reduced by about ten percent.